ukncsc/lme/docs/certificates.md

 ### Certificate Locations

-Once you have succesfully created the required certificates they must be placed in the following locations:
+Once you have successfully created the required certificates they must be placed in the following locations:

 ***CA Certificate***